rafalp/Misago/README.md

 After you set low-level configuration of Misago, fire following commands on manage.py:

-* __initmisago__ - creates DB structure for Misago and populates it with default data
+* __startmisago__ - creates DB structure for Misago and populates it with default data
 * __adduser Admin admin@example.com password --admin__ - this will create first admin user

 Misago stands on shoulders of Django and Django documentation covers deployment of apps extensively: